 That started the whole ball rolling.
 How haven’t we heard of them in Pittsburgh?
 That was one thing that weirded me out because we have a high tech industry, of course, in Pittsburgh.
 I started asking around some people I knew.
 One said, “Penn College is a very good school.
 If he completes his program, he’ll be a very good candidate in the future.”
 A machinist said, “We prefer people from Penn College.
 They know what they’re doing when they come out of that school.”
 It solidified what I was starting to see in searches and talking to people.

 I came out to Fall Open House with my father and mother.
 We were walking around campus and my father looked at me and said, “I wish you saw this school first.”
 And I just looked back and said, “I agree.”
 He added, “Honestly, when I was going to school, this was probably somewhere I would go.
 I feel like it’d be a good fit.”

 I started talking to some guys who were in my major.
-I talked to Nate Eckstein, who was in the Baja club at the time.
-We had a really good conversation and it kinda sold me on program for the manufacturing engineering technology program.
+I talked to Nate Eckstein, who was in the BAJA club at the time.
+We had a really good conversation and it kinda sold me on the manufacturing engineering technology program.
 He said, ‘I’m talking to Case and New Holland, a lot of high-end companies.
 I love what I do.
 It’s very hands-on, but you still get the engineering principles.
 I’m very happy here.’
 I applied on the spot.